stereolabs/zed-sdk/README.md

 * **Camera Control** - This sample shows how to adjust the ZED camera parameters.

+* **Camera ROI** - This sample shows how to use Region of Interest to control Gain, Exposure, and White Balance zones, or to set a zone of the image to focus for ZED SDK processing.

 * **Camera Streaming** - This sample shows how to stream and receive on local network the ZED's video feed.

 * **Depth Sensing** - This sample shows how to capture a 3D point cloud and display with OpenGL.
 It also shows how to save depth data in different formats.